SJMdev/ECS2/README.md

 cl /MP4 *.cc window/*.cc  scene/*.cc loader/*.cc /EHsc /std:c++17 /I libraries /link libraries/sdl/lib/win64/SDL2.lib libraries/sdl/lib/win64/SDL2main.lib libraries/glew/lib/win64/glew32.lib libraries/glew/lib/win64/glew32s.lib openGL32.lib /SUBSYSTEM:WINDOWS

-# THINGS TO THINK ABOUT:
+# THINGS TO DEFINITELY THINK ABOUT:
 Matrix multiplication order is reversed in the c++ code because of my column-major implementation.
 That sucks.
 This affects all the calculations.

 # The gist of it.
 The system currently uses SDL for constructing a window.
 I may / may not want to switch to GLFW , which at least does not hijack my logprinting.
 The Vec3f, Vec4f, Mat3 and Mat4 implementations strongly resemble those of Doom 3.
 I am unsure whether or not they are meritous, as the way they allow access to their public data members through memory addresses is (very) error-prone.

 # TODO (in order of importance!):

+load an MTL file.
+Should return a map of Material by name.

+create a material data class -> see openGL stuff.

+wrap all SDL_Log by own print function -> create a logger!
+Logger.log() -> global object(?).
+This is a more complicated task. see the stackoverflow post.

+read about the uniforms : https://gamedev.stackexchange.com/questions/133615/how-do-you-store-uniform-data

 Hold control to move in current plane (in negative z, this is easy. how does this work in arbitrary orientation?)

-create a material data class -> see openGL stuff.

 refactor window with a Scene class -> refactor use light object.